Updated July 14, 2026

 When controversy arises, address it promptly with facts and follow up.
 Strong crisis responses do a few things well:

-People can disapprove of an action but still respect the way you operate when you clearly communicate and take meaningful responses that customers can see.
+People can disapprove of an action but still respect the way you operate when you communicate clearly and take responses customers can see.

 Authenticity grows when a brand listens before it speaks.
 You should be paying attention to: